Skorpion96/Matrix-theme-setter-script-for-ubuntu-and-other-linux-distros/README.md

 To Install: sudo bash matrix-setter-script.sh

-note downloads have issues on the sh script for now, we are fixing it
+note downloads have issues on the sh script for now, we are fixing them